-Small amount of alcohol can't affect body functions negatively.
+A small amount of alcohol can't affect body functions negatively.

 The grounds in which there are legal restrictions on alcohol use is simply because it is clear that alcohol affects and has a propensity to alter bodily functions.
 Alcohol blows are in place to curb drunk driving.
-Drinking during pregnancy is a red light to healthy pregnancy.
+Drinking during pregnancy is a red light to a healthy pregnancy.

 Alcohol effects are short-lived.

-Alcohol promotes health status of the body.
+Alcohol promotes the health status of the body.

 What Handwriting Say about Personality and Personality Traits